 - if you have trouble urinating, an enlarged prostate, bladder blockage, glaucoma, or kidney problems

-- if you are having an asthma attack or increased difficulty breathing
+- if you are having sudden breathing problems or increased difficulty breathing

 Some MEDICINES MAY INTERACT with tiotropium.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Anticholinergics (eg, ipratropium) because they may increase the risk of tiotropium's side effects.
 Ask your doctor if you are unsure if any of your medicines are anticholinergics